 This orchard is on Ferme Dubeault & Fils offers more than 100 varieties of pumpkin and squash to pick yourself.
 Upon arrival, children will be welcomed by Princess Api, the farm’s mascot.
 They can then taste homemade apple bread, watch a puppet show in the magic castle, visit a mini-farm, enjoy a tractor ride, face painting, and pick pumpkins.
 Pumpkin picking is offered September through October from 10 a.m. to 5 p.m.
 La Magie de la Pomme will also host a Pumpkin Festival from Oct.
 12-14 from 11 a.m until 4 p.m.
 Many activities will be taking place over the weekend, including pumpkin carving and decorating.
 Approximately a one-hour drive from Montreal.

 835 Rouillard, Mont St. Hillaire

-Found in Mont-Saint-HilLaire, Verger du Flanc Nord is the ideal place to spend some family time.
-You can pick pumpkins, take a picnic, or have fun in the play area.
-Furthermore, kids can go on tractor rides and check out the animal farm, while adults will most likely enjoy the terrace and artisanal ice ciders offered on site.
-Also good to know, select evening in October are night of the pumpkins, in which kids can pick pumpkins in a fun, and slightly spooky environment.
+Located in Mont-St. Hillaire, at Verger du Flanc Nord people can pick pumpkins, bring a picnic, or have fun in the play area.
+Furthermore, kids can go on tractor rides and check out the animal farm, while adults can enjoy the terrace and artisanal ice ciders.
+On select evenings in October, kids can pick pumpkins in a fun, and slightly spooky environment.
 Season starts mid-October from 8 a.m. to 7 p.m.
-Approximately a 45-minute drive from Montreal.
+Approximately 45 minutes from Montreal.

 WEST OF MONTREAL